Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions

-Nonreciprocal interactions~\cite{Agudo-Canalejo2019, Fruchart2021}, forces that break action–reaction symmetry, are emerging as a central theme in nonequilibrium physics.
-In active matter~\cite{Marchetti2013, Menzel2015, Ramaswamy2010, Vicsek2012a}, such interactions are predicted to generate behaviors inaccessible to reciprocal systems, yet clear experimental realizations remain scarce.
-Here we show that binary colloids under AC electric fields exhibit persistent active clusters sustained by nonreciprocal electrohydrodynamic (EHD) interactions~\cite{Ristenpart2003, Ristenpart2004, Ristenpart2007d}.
-When particles of different sizes are mixed, the EHD-induced flows generate asymmetric forces~\cite{Ma2015, Niu2017, Niu2018, Grauer2020, Agudo-Canalejo2019, Fruchart2021} that drive self-propelled pairs and prevent crystallization.
-Instead, the system forms continuously rearranging, non-settling aggregates.
-This minimal and controllable system provides a robust platform to explore how nonreciprocity reshapes collective dynamics in active matter.
+Here we show that bidisperse colloids under AC electric fields exhibit persistent active clusters sustained by nonreciprocal electrohydrodynamic (EHD) interactions~\cite{Ristenpart2003, Ristenpart2004, Ristenpart2007d}.
+When particles of different sizes are mixed, the EHD-induced flows generate asymmetric forces~\cite{Ma2015, Niu2017, Niu2018, Grauer2020, Agudo-Canalejo2019, Fruchart2021} that drive self-propelled pairs.
+In contrast, the system forms continuously ($\geq$\SI{3600}{\second}) rearranging aggregates ($N \geq 10^4$), providing a minimal and controllable platform to explore how nonreciprocity reshapes collective dynamics.

-{\it Experiments-} The sample consisted of polystyrene (PS) spheres dispersed in an aqueous phase and was confined between two transparent glass electrodes coated with indium–tin oxide (ITO)(see supplementary information (SI)\cite{supplementary}, Sec.~\ref{SI:Exp} for details).
-This configuration allowed us to apply an in-plane electric field parallel to the observation plane (Fig.~\ref{fig1new}(a)).
+{\it Experiments-} The sample consisted of polystyrene (PS) spheres dispersed in an aqueous phase and was confined between two transparent glass electrodes coated with indium-tin oxide (ITO) [see End Matter Sec.~\ref{EM:Exp} for details].
+This configuration allowed application of electric field parallel to the observation plane [Fig.~\ref{fig1new}(a)].